Leveraging Experts: Sales Training is Different Than Sales Doing

 Growth Multiplier Network Leverages the Backyard Effect in a New Way

-“Many entrepreneurs come to sales with the pre-conceived idea that sales people are different people than they are,” says James Rores, founder, CEO, and of The Floriss Group and an active participant in the First Connect Network.
+“Many entrepreneurs come to sales with the pre-conceived idea that sales people are different people than they are,” says James Rores, founder, CEO, and of The Floriss Group and mentor.

 “They think that sales people have this amazing ability to be manipulative and persuasive in a believable way, that they kind of hypnotize clients into doing what they say,” James says.